 Her work has been featured in the New York Times, TIME, New York Magazine, BBC, Popular Photography, The New Yorker, Teen Vogue, NBC Left Field, PBS and at the International Center of Photography and she is a contributing cinematographer on several award-winning feature documentaries.

 She is a recent Jerome Foundation and New York State Council On the Arts grantee and a 2017 IFP Labs Fellow for her feature film, A Photographic Memory.

 Rachel’s photography and films have also received support from the Maine Media Workshops, the Kentucky Foundation for Women and the Roy W. Dean grant.

-When not making films, she writes for the Sundance Institute and No Film School, curates exhibits and events and is co-founder of the Brooklyn Documentary Club.
+When not making films, she writes for the Sundance Institute and No Film School, curates exhibits and is Co-Founder and Executive Director of the Brooklyn Documentary Club.